 Make Their Books Come Alive

-Create the characters from some of their favorite books in craft form, like these colorful chameleons from Leo Lionni’s A Color of His Own.
+We love these colorful chameleons from Leo Lionni’s A Color of His Own (below).
 Get the instructions, plus crafts inspired by Maurice Sendak’s Where the Wild Things Are, Eric Carle’s Very Hungry Caterpillar, and more!

 Create a Character Crime Scene